Backyard Camping: A Magical Adventure for Kids

 A pop-up canopy with blankets

-Let your kids help with setup.
+Let your kids help with the setup.
 Assign roles like “Tent Leader,” “Sleeping Bag Unroller,” or “Flashlight Tester.”
 Getting them involved builds excitement and gives them ownership over the adventure.

 Inside, set up: